-The empirical work also demands a proxy for $\kappa$ in the model, the composite parameter for the dominant party's electoral advantage.
-Our principal measure comes from data in Ansolabehere and Snyder (2002) who collected election results for a number of directly elected state executive offices other than the governorship, such as Lieutenant Governor, Secretary of State, Attorney General, etc. These election results should be a good proxy for the relative party strength in the state: the low name recognition rates for such lower-state offices imply that ballots are mainly cast along party lines.
-Let $d{st}$ be the vote share of the Democrats in the lower-office elections in state s at time t.
-While we formulated our argument for the case where the Democrats are ahead, several states - such as Iowa, Kansas, South Dakota and Wyoming - have been solidly Republican over the entire time period that we study.
+fortunately, the NES data has much too few observations and limited coverage to form a measure of $\kappa$ state by state.
+Instead, our principal measure comes from data in Ansolabehere and Snyder (2002), who collected election results for a broad set of directly elected state executive offices, including down ballot officers, such as Lieutenant Governor, Secretary of State, Attorney General, etc. Vote shares in these elections should be a good proxy for relative party strength: the low name recognition rates for lower-state offices imply that ballots are mainly cast along party lines.
+Let $d{st}$ be the vote share of the Democrats in state s at time t, according to the Ansolabehere and Snyder data.
+Though we formulated our argument for Democratic dominance, several states - such as Iowa, Kansas, South Dakota and Wyoming - have been solidly Republican over the entire time period that we study.
 Thus, we use a party-neutral measure:

-$$p{st} = -abs (d{st} - 0.5)$$ .
+$$p{st} = -abs \left( d{st} - 0.5 \right) .$$

 A value of $p{st}$ close to zero means a high level of political competition (corresponding to a low value of $\kappa$ ).
 This variable has a distribution skewed to the left: its mean and standard deviation are both -0.084.
-The maximum value in the sample is -0.000 (Illinois in 1998), while the minimum is -0.447 number of respondents in each NES cross-section is quite small, at most 1500 in total, even before singling out Southern voters and subdividing by race.
-(Moreover, every state did not have a Gubernatorial election in every NES year and the NES has no data concerning state congressional elections).
-With this qualification, self-declared (pre-election) party preferences on a 1-7 scale (NES variable VCF0103) for whites suggest a clear shift away from strong Democrats towards independent voters in the middle, when we compare the pre-1964 period with the late1960s.
-For blacks, we see a shift towards the middle, but also a decrease in the number of committed Republicans.

-(Texas in 1940).
+The maximum value in the sample is -0.000 (Illinois in 1998), while the minimum is -0.447 (Texas in 1940).
 We also use a more conventional measure of political competition, namely the combined seat advantage of the stronger party in the state senate and house combined, as compiled by Besley and Case (2003) based on the reports in the Book of the States.